-Recently, POLO Berlin was assigned to have jurisdiction over Poland, and it now covers Poland from Berlin on labor matters.
-Earlier, it was POLO Geneva that assisted the Embassy.
+Recently, POLO Czech was assigned to have jurisdiction over Poland, Estonia, Latvia, Lithuania and Ukraine on labor matters begininning 1 December 2021.
+Earlier, it was POLO Berlin that assisted the Embassy.

 The OEC is not issued by Philippine Embassies or Consulates.
 The Philippine Embassy in Warsaw does not issue OECs.